 How to get legal help

-We recommend that you contact us on 13 9476 or call your lawyer as soon as you can if you have a problem with your workers compensation claim.
+We recommend that you contact us or call your lawyer as soon as you can if you have a problem with your workers compensation claim.

 There are some time limits that apply under the law so the earlier you make contact the better.